Velsych/python-project-49/README.md

 Second game is calculation game, same rules, same punishment if lose ↑_(ΦwΦ)Ψ

-Third game is very difficult game about finding common divide number very complicated and scary, advice to use Euclidean method to find :P
+Third game is very difficult game about finding common divide number, very complicated and scary, advice to use Euclidean method to find :P

+Four game is very chill and simple u just need to continue progression ＼(￣▽￣)／

 __**How it look**__
 1. Even game: